GOGBOT

-The GOGBOT Festival is an annual four day festival in Enschede organized by Planetart, a local group of artists.
-It was first organized in 2004.
-The festival revolves around multimedia, art, music and technology and includes a three month exhibition in collaboration with the local Rijksmuseum (RMT), a four day exhibition during the festival, a symposium, a film program, and the Youngblood award for art academy graduates.
+The GOGBOT Festival is an annual four-day festival in Enschede, Netherlands.
+It is organized by Planetart, a local group of artists, and was first organized in 2004.
+The festival revolves around multimedia, art, music, and technology and includes a three-month exhibition in collaboration with the local Rijksmuseum (RMT), a four-day exhibition during the festival, a symposium, a film program, and the Youngblood award for art academy graduates.